• About WordPress

 Looking at the Unadjusted Establishment Survey report we see…

-Originally the BLS reported employment of 159.316 million for April
+Originally, the BLS reported employment of 160.652 million for November,

-which they adjusted slightly to 159.238 million in June.
+which they adjusted slightly to 160.640 million jobs for November.

-They are currently reporting 159.964 million jobs for May which is actually an increase of +648,000 jobs based on their original numbers or +726,000 jobs based on their new adjusted numbers.
-The LFPR was lower at 62.4%.
+They are currently reporting 160.448 million jobs for December, which is actually a decrease of -204,000 jobs based on their original numbers.

-Filed Under: BLS Tagged With: 2025, BLS, employment, May, unemployment
+Filed Under: BLS Tagged With: BLS, December, unemployment

-The U.S. Bureau of Labor Statistics (BLS) released its employment / unemployment report for April on May 2nd, 2025.
+The U.S. Bureau of Labor Statistics (BLS) released its delayed employment / unemployment report for November

 Employment / Unemployment